Vegetable stir-fry is a quick and easy Chinese dish. However, if you do it right, sir-frying only adds a new dimension to your plain vegetables.

 - Prepare an ice bath (cold water with ice cubes).

 - Drain the vegetables after blanching.
 Pour the vegetables into the ice bath immediately.
-Make a few stir to let the heat dissipate from the vegetables.
+Make a few stirs to let the heat dissipate from the vegetables.

-- Let the vegetables cool down for a few minutes in the ice bath, to let the inner part cools completely.
+- Let the vegetables cool down for a few minutes in the ice bath to cool the inner part completely.

 - Drain and store in the refrigerator.

-Prepping the stir-fry sauce is simple.
+Prepping this delicious stir fry sauce is simple.
 I recommend the following basic stir-fry sauce for this recipe.
-You can make changes by adding soy sauce, sesame oil or change the amount of each ingredient.
+I don’t believe there is a definite best stir-fry sauce.
+You can make changes by adding soy sauce and sesame oil or changing the amount of each ingredient according to your preference.
+This savory sauce is also suitable for stir-frying meat and seafood dishes.

 2 teaspoons of salt